Jayant-Projects/PWC_INTERNSHIP/CALL CENTRE TRENDS ANALYSIS README.md

 CALL CENTRE TRENDS ANALYSIS

-SITUATION - The call center manager initiated a project by providing a dataset with the objective of obtaining a precise and
+SITUATION - The call centre manager initiated a project by providing a dataset with the objective of obtaining a precise and
-              comprehensive understanding of long-term trends in both customer and agent behavior.
+              comprehensive understanding of long-term trends in both customer and agent behaviour.

 TASK -  Create a comprehensive Power BI dashboard for managers that accurately portrays essential Key Performance Indicators (KPIs) and
         metrics extracted from the dataset.